QubesOS/qubes-doc/building/building-non-fedora-template.md

 ### Testing the installation process

 Edit the builder.conf file to change the variable DISTS\_VM to your OS name (DISTS\_VM=your\_os\_name).
-The try to make the template to check that at least these to first scripts are working correctly:
+The try to make the template to check that at least these first two scripts are working correctly:

 ~~~
 make linux-template-builder